De-Panther/unity-webxr-export/docs/project-setup.md

 ## 1. Create a new Unity 3D project.

-Open an existing project or click on the `New` button and fill in the details of the new game:
+Open an existing project, or click on the `New` button and fill in the details of the new game:

 ![New game](https://raw.githubusercontent.com/mozilla/unity-webvr-export/master/docs/images/new-game.png)